Socio-cultural Anthropology documents and interprets the diversity and similarity in the ways people live across the modern world.

 The anthropology major consists of two first year courses in which the conceptual foundations of the discipline are introduced, followed by five later year courses chosen from a wide range of area-specific and thematic courses.
 It is an ideal foundation for a contemporary liberal-arts education.

 Career opportunities in Anthropology

 Career opportunities for anthropologists can be found in government, non-government organizations, academia, museums and other cultural institutions, as well as in private industry.
 Anthropologists are employed in areas of development, international relations, immigration, multiculturalism and community organizations.

-For more information on undergraduate anthropology courses visit Study@ANU: Anthropology Major
+For more information on undergraduate anthropology courses see Anthropology Major on Programs and Courses.

 Archaeology is the study of past human activities emphasising interpretations of material evidence.